Thoongaavanam: Cheekati Rajyam

 Sangeetha Devi Dundoo of The Hindu stated, "though the film isn't really exceptional, makes for an engaging watch".
 She also mentioned the performance of Kamal Haasan, Prakash Raj and Trisha as good, concluding the film as a stylish cop drama as attention is paid even to little details of the film making.
+Suresh Kaviyarani of Deccan Chronicle wrote, "Though the second half is a bit slow, overall the movie is good as it is a nice departure from the regular masala films".

 Box office

 The film grossed over ₹50 crore worldwide.
 Its box office shortcomings were attributed by journalists to the 2015 South India floods.